truesip/sespclswitch/SCALING_GUIDE.md

-# Voice Call API - Scaling Guide for 1 Million Calls
+# SESPCLSwitch - Scaling Guide for 1 Million Calls

 ## Overview
-This guide explains how to scale the Voice Call API to handle 1 million calls efficiently using the optimized architecture.
+This guide explains how to scale the SESPCLSwitch to handle 1 million calls efficiently using the optimized architecture.

 ## Current Optimizations Implemented